w3c/testtwf-website/docs/testharness-documentation.md

 title: Testharness.js Documentation
 ---

-## Introduction

-This file provides a framework for writing testcases.
+Testharness.js provides a framework for writing testcases.
 It is intended to provide a convenient API for making common assertions, and to work both for testing synchronous and asynchronous DOM features in a way that promotes clear and robust tests.